poseidon/matchbox/docs/getting-started-docker.md

 $ sudo ./scripts/devnet status
 ```

-Take a look at the [etcd3 groups](../examples/groups/etcd3) to get an idea of how machines are mapped to Profiles.
-Explore some endpoints exposed by the service, say for QEMU/KVM node1.
+Inspect the examples and Matchbox endpoints to see how machines (e.g. node1 with MAC `52:54:00:a1:9c:ae`) are mapped to Profiles, and therefore iPXE and Ignition configs.

 * iPXE [http://127.0.0.1:8080/ipxe?mac=52:54:00:a1:9c:ae](http://127.0.0.1:8080/ipxe?mac=52:54:00:a1:9c:ae)
 * Ignition [http://127.0.0.1:8080/ignition?mac=52:54:00:a1:9c:ae](http://127.0.0.1:8080/ignition?mac=52:54:00:a1:9c:ae)